~Authored by: Dr. Jessica Jones, Psy D., Owner of Therahealing Psychological Services, PLLC

 One of the major differences between Psychoanalysis and Psychotherapy is treatment length and frequency.
 In analysis, you can expect to be seen anywhere from 3-4 times a week over a period of 3+ years.
 Whereas Psychotherapy typically lends to 1-2 times a week, and while no definitive end time is established, often is shorter than Psychoanalysis.
 The frequency and duration of Psychoanalysis allows for a deeper level of treatment believed to lead to significant structural change in long standing personality patterns and symptom relief.

 The term “Psychoanalyst” is not a federally protected title, and therefore it is important to make sure to assess the credentials of those providing such services.
-My background as a Psychoanalytic Candidate at the Washington Baltimore Center for Psychoanalysis allows for me to provide this service under the careful supervision of a seasoned training analyst.
+My background consists of training at the Washington Baltimore Center for Psychoanalysis .
 Feel free to consult with me further about my credentials or any other questions about this form of treatment in a free 15-minute phone consultation.
 (P): 703-679-8955.